 In order to incorporate domain specific information into a graph, nodes are represented with feature vectors.
-In this work we denote this feature set using $\mathrm{X} \in \mathbb{R}^{d\times\vert \mathcal{V}\vert}$, where we assume the ordering of the features of the nodes is consistent with ordering in the adjacency matrix.
-Here each node is represented with $m$ dimensional vector $x_i$ where $i \in \mathcal{V}$.
-Given a input graph $\mathcal{G}$ and node feature set $\mathrm{X}$, a GNN based on message passing framework \cite{graphbook} can be used to obtain the node embeddings $z_u, \forall u \in \mathcal{V}$ required for downstream machine learning tasks.
-During each message passing iteration a \textit{hidden embedding} ${h}_u^{(n)}$ corresponding to each node $u \in \mathcal{V}$ and iteration $n$ is updated using spatial convolution given by,
+In this work we denote a set of feature vectors using $\mathrm{X} \in \mathbb{R}^{d\times\vert \mathcal{V}\vert}$, where we assume the ordering of the features of the nodes is consistent with the ordering of the nodes in the adjacency matrix.
+Here each node is represented with a $d$ dimensional vector $x_i$ where $i \in \mathcal{V}$.
+Given the input graph $\mathcal{G}$ and the node feature set $\mathrm{X}$, a GNN based on message passing framework \cite{graphbook} can be used to obtain the set of node embeddings $z_u, \forall u \in \mathcal{V}$ for downstream machine learning tasks.
+During each message passing iteration, the \textit{hidden embedding} ${h}_u^{(n)}$ corresponding to each node $u \in \mathcal{V}$ and iteration $n$ is updated using the spatial convolution given by,